-Prerequisites: one introductory course in philosophy, 314 or permission of instructor.
-In-depth inquiry into methodology of Husserl and Heidegger and their influence upon Western European and American thought.
+PHENOMENOLOGY 3 credits Prerequisites: one introductory course in philosophy, 314, or permission of instructor.
+In-depth inquiry into methodology of Husserl and Heidegger and their influence upon Western Euro-pean and American thought.

-532 ARISTOTLE
+ARISTOTLE 532

-3 credits rerequisite: 211 or permission of instructor.
-Detailed study of Aristotle's metaphysics, philosophy of nature, philosophy of mankind and ethics.
+3 credits Prerequisite: 211 or permission of instructor Detailed study of Aristotle's metaphysics, ohilos-ophy of nature, philosophy of mankind and ethics.
 Taught in alternate years.

-KANT 3 credits 534 Prerequisite: 313 or permission of instructor.
-Study of Kantian system of thought and its rela-tion to history of philosophy.
-Includes thorough investigation of one or more of Kant's philosophical works.
+534 KANT Prerequisite: 313 or permission of instructor.
+Study of Kantian system of thought and its relation to history of philosophy.
+Includes thorough investigation of one or more of Kant's philo-sophical works.